kalibani/Emotional-Speech-Generation/DESIGN.md

 ### Challenge 2: Long-Form Consistency

-**Problem:** TTS models can't handle infinite text, so you process in chunks (~500 tokens).
+**Problem:** TTS models can't handle infinite text, so I process in chunks (~500 tokens).
 For a 10-min script, the voice starts drifting - pitch changes, energy varies.
 It's subtle but noticeable.

 **How to fix:**